-University of Akron 52nd Tire Mechanics Short Course
+University of Akron 55th Tire Mechanics Short Course

-The 52nd Tire Mechanics Short Course will be held concurrently with Tire Technology Expo 2023 in Hannover, Germany, March 20, 21, 22, 23, 2023.
+The 55th Tire Mechanics Short Course will be held concurrently with Tire Technology Expo 2025 in Hannover, Germany, on March 3-6, 2025.

 This four-day educational and developmental course will provide engineers and scientists with an in-depth, intense study of the latest developments surrounding tire engineering.
 The course is designed for practicing engineers, chemists and scientists who are concerned with tires and vehicles and who have an engineering or science background at the Bachelor of Science level.

 The basic and practical aspects of the mechanics of pneumatic tires will be introduced by internationally renowned experts in tire mechanics.
-Extensive, detailed course notes prepared by each instructor will be provided for all participants, along with a 700-page e-book, ‘The Pneumatic Tire’, edited by Professors A. Gent and J. Walter.
+Extensive, detailed course notes prepared by each instructor will be provided for all participants, along with a 700-page e-book, ‘The Pneumatic Tire’, edited by Professors Gent and Walter.
 Those who complete this course will receive a certificate from the University of Akron.

 Program Schedule

-Monday, March 20, 2023
+Monday, March 3, 2025

 09:00 – 09:30

-Welcome and Introduction
+Welcome and introduction

-The University of Akron, Akron, OH.
-USA
+The University of Akron, Akron, OH, USA

 Dr Annette Lechtenböhmer